astropy/astropy/docs/visualization/index.rst

 ============

 `astropy.visualization` provides functionality that can be helpful when visualizing data.
 At the moment, the main functionality is image normalizing (including both scaling and stretching).
+Another feature included here is a plotting style for matplotlib.

 Using `astropy.visualization`
 =============================